St Nedelya Church, Nikon FM2n, Nikkor AI-S 105mm f2.5, Kodak Ektar

 Church of Saint Sebastian, Ramsau, Germany / Sony A200, Tamron 17-50mm f2.8

 The Rila Monastery was founded in the 10th century by disciples of the hermit monk St Ivan of Rila who reputedly lived in a cave nearby.
-Some parts of the complex date from the 14th century, but most of it, including the main church and the monks’ dormitories seen here, was constructed in the 19th century after a devastating fire.
+Some parts of the complex date from the 14th century but most of it, including the main church and the monks’ dormitories seen here, was constructed in the 19th century after a devastating fire destroyed much of the older complex.
 As well as its religious significance the monastery was a centre of Bulgarian identity, language and culture during the centuries of Ottoman occupation.

 Despite its Byzantine appearance the grand Alexander Nevsky Cathedral in Sofia is relatively recent.
 The foundation stone was laid in 1882 and most of the construction was carried out between 1904 and 1912.
 While the Cathedral belongs to the Bulgarian Orthodox Church it is named for a 13th century Russian prince and Orthodox saint in honour of the Russian soldiers who died during the Russo-Turkish War of 1877-1878 which resulted in Bulgaria’s liberation from Ottoman rule.

 The problem is that the Netherlands is small and the Dutch public transport system is superb, so it is a simple matter to stay in Amsterdam and take day trips to the many surrounding towns and cities, including Den Haag which is less than an hour away by train.
 While this gets us tourists out of town by day we flood back in like the tide by night.
-On a trip to Amsterdam to visit friends earlier this year I discovered the value of the city as a base for exploring more widely and while I did not make it to Den Haag on that occasion I did visit Delft and Haarlem.
+On a trip to Amsterdam to visit friends I discovered the value of the city as a base for exploring more widely and while I did not make it to Den Haag on that occasion I did visit Delft and Haarlem.
 Here are a few pictures from Delft.